netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 * *Debug*: Record all errors, messages, and transferred content (label PDFs). **Recommended only for troubleshooting**.

-.. admonition:: Note
+.. admonition:: Notes about logging

-   Make sure to clear or archive the log file regularly.
-The module does not delete the log automatically.
+   Make sure to clear or archive the log files regularly.
+The module does not delete the logs automatically.
 Personal data must only be stored as long as absolutely necessary.

+   Log files:

+   * ``var/log/dhl_versenden.log`` for label creation (Business Customer Shipping API)
+   * ``var/log/dhl_service.log`` for additional DHL services (Parcel Management API)

 Account Data
 ~~~~~~~~~~~~